Live Your Best Life

 Generally, soreness in the muscles can be improved with home remedies like rest and stretching of the involved areas.
 Many times, however, muscle soreness can develop from poor postures, scoliosis, restricted motion in joints, or muscle imbalances.
 This happens because the body is always adapting to its environment and by doing so it activates certain muscles to prevent injuries.

+As your North Texas chiropractor, we know what it means to have sore muscles.
 Let us help you find the lifestyle you need to live your best life!

 Hotfiel, T., Freiwald, J., Hoppe, M. W., Lutter, C., Forst, R., Grim, C., … & Heiss, R. (2018).
 Advances in delayed-onset muscle soreness (DOMS): Part I: Pathogenesis and diagnostics.
 Sportverletzung· Sportschaden, 32(04), 243-250.